Technical Reference

 Why an SSD Reports 0 Bytes

 When an SSD reports 0 bytes in the operating system's disk management tool, it means the controller is not presenting any storage capacity to the host.
 The drive may appear in the BIOS or device manager with its correct model number, but it shows 0 bytes or no usable partitions.
-This symptom has three distinct causes at the hardware/firmware level, each requiring a different diagnostic and recovery approach.
+This symptom has three distinct causes at the hardware/firmware level, each requiring a different diagnostic and SSD data recovery approach.

 Three Causes of the 0-Byte Symptom